top of page

 • At least 7 pairs of underwear (small to pack and clean underwear make a world of difference!)

 • 1-2 Shoes.
-A pair of comfy, low-profile tennis-type shoes and/or a pair of waterproof-breathable shoes that can be used for moderate hiking and playing soccer with kids in the street.
+A pair of comfy, low-profile tennis-type shoes and/or waterproof-breathable shoes that can be used for moderate hiking and playing soccer with kids in the street.
 Unless you are planning on hard core trekking in some far-flung region or you’re attending a formal event, you don’t need anything special.
 I take what I normally wear when I go wandering around my own locale.
+If you do have specialized needs, make the adjustment elsewhere.
+Or purchase upon arrival.
+Clothes purchased when traveling make for a great souvenir!

 • 1 Walkable sandals/flip-flops for shower floors, beaches, etc. (optional).